 The Unofficial Guide to Computer Science @ Harvard contains some sets of courses suitable secondaries, based on a student's potential interests.
 Plenty of other combinations are possible!

 How to Declare

 Follow the instructions here to declare a secondary in Computer Science via my.harvard.
-Before declaring in my.harvard, please contact the co-Directors of Undergraduate Studies (DUS) in Computer Science (email@example.com) with a list of courses you plan to count towards the secondary field.
+You are welcome (but not required) to contact the co-Directors of Undergraduate Studies (DUS) in Computer Science (firstname.lastname@example.org) with a list of courses you plan to count towards the secondary field.